llakala/nixos/resources/documentation/structure.md

 ## Subdirectories

-Any host is expected to provide these four directories, with a default.nix inside of it that imports all files located in the folder.
+Any host is expected to provide these four directories.
+A default.nix file isn't required, since we have a function to import all nix files in a folder.

 - core manages basic functions you'd always want on a computer, like networking, the bootloader, etc.